Sustainability | EnvironmentAddressing Biodiversity

 At TDK, water is an essential resource in manufacturing activities.
 Since we are impacted by such events as the exhaustion of water resources and flooding, the proper understanding and management of water risks are important issues for us.
 We monitor and manage regional water risks and the state of water use in production factories and endeavor to reduce water withdrawals in manufacturing processes.

 The reduction of water withdrawal is one of the activities in the "TDK Environment, Health and Safety Action 2025," and we have set an annual reduction target of 1.5% improvement in the intensity of water withdrawal compared to the previous fiscal year.
-In FY March 2025 TDK’s total water withdrawal amounted to 15,525,000 m3, which was up 2.3% from the previous fiscal year.
-However, intensity improved by2.4% compared with the previous fiscal year, so our target was achieved.
+In FY March 2026, TDK’s total water withdrawal amounted to 17,261,000 m3, which was up 11.2% from the previous fiscal year.
+Intensity improved by 0.1% compared with the previous fiscal year; however, the target was not achieved.

 For more information on our approach to water resources, please see the link below.